muziejus/transverse/index.md

 ---

 > The carrier led her across Market then over toward City Hall.
 In a street close enough to the drab, stone openness of the Civic Center to be infected by its gray, he rendezvoused with another carrier, and they exchanged sacks.
 Oedipa decided to stick with the one she’d been following.
 She tailed him all the way back down the littered, shifty, loud length of Market and over on First Street to the trans-bay bus terminal, where he bought a ticket for Oakland.
 So did Oedipa.

 > They rode over the bridge and into the great, empty glare of the Oakland afternoon.
 The landscape lost all variety.

 <div class="credit">Pynchon, _The Crying of Lot 49_, 130.</div>

+Note: Here, it’s no longer late at night, but rather early morning.
+Nevertheless, Oedipa Maas is also wandering, partly, in search of the elusive sign of the horn.
+But she’s also partly fleeing, and even once she catches a strong lead, she ends up in Oakland, not recognizing her surroundings until finally noticing that 24 hours have elapsed and she’s literally where she began, in front of John Nefastis’s house.

 ---

 <div class="map" id="oedipa-maas"></div>

+Note: A map draws the strong straight line from the center of San Francisco to Oakland, but we can hardly even call this a “representation” of the quoted paragraph, and especially not of the beginning of the second, where the landscape loses all variety and Oedipa also ends up lost.

 ---

 <div class="row">
 <div class="col-4">

-<h2>col 1</h2>
+Königsberg

 </div>
 <div class="col-4">

-<h2>col 2</h2>
+Paris

 </div>
 <div class="col-4">

-<h2>col 3</h2>
+San Francisco

 </div>
 </div>

+Note: There’s a lot going on in these three examples, and the latter two I’ll save for a more detailed examination that makes up the bulk of this talk.
+But first, I want to finish up with our Königsberg dilemma, aiming to show what the drunken set of challenges demonstrates about how we think of space.

 ---